cmayron/Legal-Calculus/README.md

 # **15. FAILURE MODES & RECOVERY**

-If a violation occurs:
+If any violation occurs:

-1. Halt execution
+1. Halt execution immediately
-2. Identify violation
+2. Identify the violation
 3. Reassert Kernel rules
-4. Reinitialize Bootloader
+4. Reinitialize the Bootloader
-5. Restart execution
+5. Restart execution from a clean state

+No role may continue after a violation.
+Recovery must always begin at the Kernel.

 ---